|

 Instead

-there were a bunch of lame replacements for the loss of hands.
-And this
+there were lame replacements for the loss of hands.
+This

 is why we didn't beat Titanic at the box office.